Social Work, M.S.W.

 A: The short answer is “no.” The Council on Social Work Education (CSWE), which accredits our MSW program, expressly prohibits undergraduate and graduate social work programs from granting credit for life and/or employment experience.

 Q: What are the requirements for the MSW degree?

 A: Students are responsible for completing all requirements for the MSW degree:

 Q: What if I earn a C in a graduate course?

 A: You must maintain a 3.0 CGPA.
 You will be allowed to make only two “Cs” while in the MSW program.
 A third “C” will result in dismissal from the MSW program and the graduate school at Park University.
 If your CGPA falls below a 3.0 you will be placed on academic probation.
 Please see the Park University MSW Student Handbook and/or the current Park University Graduate Catalog regarding academic probation and grades that fall below the expected “B” level of performance.

-The Master of Social Work (MSW) program at Park University earned full initial accreditation at the February, 2016 meetings of the Council on Social Work Education (CSWE) Commission on Accreditation (COA).
+The Master of Social Work (MSW) program at Park University earned full re-affirmation of accreditation by the Council on Social Work Education (CSWE) Commission on Accreditation (COA) in Spring 2019.

 All Council on Social Work Education programs measure and report student learning outcomes.
 Students are assessed on their mastery of the competencies which comprise the accreditation standards of the Council on Social Work Education.

 These competencies are dimensions of social work practice which all social workers are expected to master during their professional training.
 A measurement benchmark is set by the social work programs for each competency.
 An assessment score at or above that benchmark is considered by the program to represent mastery of that particular competency.

 The MSW program at Park University sets its benchmark at 80%, therefore, the data illustrates the percentage of students that met this benchmark.